 Few of the symptoms which you may notice at eleven weeks are:

-Experiencing constant wierd tastes in your mouth?
-Finding your favorite foods unpalatable?
-Your pregnancy hormones cause you to experience altered sense of taste and smell which causes you to experience nausea and aversions of food.
+Are you experiencing constant weird tastes in your mouth and finding your favorite foods unpalatable?
+Your pregnancy hormones are responsible for an altered sense of taste and smell, causing you to experience nausea and aversions of food.
 This weird symptom that alters your taste during pregnancy is called Dysgeusia.

 Baby’s Length: 0.64 cm.